- PhD, Developmental Psychology, Cornell University, 2008

 - See Also

 - SPA Department of Public Administration and Policy

 - To request an interview for a news story, call AU Communications at 202-885-5950 or submit a request.

 - Social policy and child development

-- Health reform and child health
+- Health policy and child health

 Grants and Sponsored Research